NOC-OI/python-advanced-esces/_episodes/02-coffee.md

 In the etherpad, answer the following questions:

 - Are we going too fast, too slow or just write?
 Record your answer in the etherpad
-- What's the most useful thing we've covered so far?
 - What don't you understand or would like clarification on?